 - Remove dough and flatten creating a rectangle.

-- Or, you can flatten each piece slightly and roll it then pinch seam closed.
-Or, you can flatten slightly, fold top halfway down and then bottom up pinching seam closed.
+- Shape rolls by rolling each piece palm side down counterclockwise on your counter until a tight ball forms.
+Pinch the bottom closed and place in pan.
+Or, you can flatten each piece slightly and roll it jelly roll style then pinch the seam closed.
+Or, you can flatten slightly, fold top halfway down and the bottom up like an envelope, then pinch the seam closed.

-- Preheat oven to 375 degrees.
+- Preheat oven to 375°.

 - Remove plastic wrap.
 Brush the tops with an egg wash, if desired.